-- Self-binding or Breedon gravel gives an attractive surface, but it is not permeable and should be laid with a slight camber for drainage, not completely flat.
-It can also stick to shoes and wheels resulting in dust marks on the church floor. - Resin bound gravel surfacing fixes together small stones with high-tech resin to form a firm, attractive surface.
+- Self-binding or Breedon gravel gives an attractive surface, but it is not porous and should be laid with a slight camber for drainage, not completely flat. - Resin bound gravel surfacing fixes together small stones with high-tech resin to form a firm, attractive surface.
 The gravel is mixed with the resin prior to being laid on the ground.
 It creates many small gaps that allow water to drain through into the ground, so it is a permeable surface.
 It is available in a variety of natural looking colours and with no loose chippings, is suitable for wheelchairs. - Resin bonded gravel gives a similar appearance to resin bound, but is usually a bit cheaper.
 The resin is applied to a suitable ground surface and covered with loose aggregate.
 Once cured the remaining loose stones are removed.
 Like resin bound, it is attractive and comes in many natural colours, but unlike resin bound, it is not permeable, gives a rougher surface and there can be loose stones which need to be swept. - Tarmac with chippings rolled into the top surface can be appropriate in some locations, but black tarmac without a top dressing is unlikely to be suitable in many cases. - Loose chippings which are not bound into a bitumous or resin surface are not suitable for wheelchairs or the infirm and should generally be avoided. - Natural stone paving or other traditional surfaces are normally acceptable subject to the material proposed being in sympathy with the existing surroundings and buildings. - Concrete block paving and similar products are rarely compatible with historic environments and should be avoided. - When considering the area to be surfaced care should be taken to retain existing stone or brick thresholds to doors, porches and entrances and to ensure that the surfacing meets these levels neatly and avoids the collection of surface water.